tp1de/ioBroker.ems-esp/README.md

 	### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
 * breaking change for km200: new encryption for private password - pw has to be re-entered
+* ems-esp: improve reading for temperatureSensors
 * support small screens
 * update dependencies
 * update translations